 Map showing location of proposed ODEC power plant.
 Lucidity Information Design

-CBF remains cautiously optimistic about an announcement on August 8, 2012 that plans to build a coal-fired power plant in Surry County have been suspended.
-According to recent statements, Old Dominion Electric Cooperative (ODEC) has asked the Army Corps of Engineers to cease the permitting process needed for the plant to proceed.
+On August 8, 2012 it was announced that plans to build a coal-fired power plant in Surry County had been suspended.
+According to statements, Old Dominion Electric Cooperative (ODEC) asked the Army Corps of Engineers to cease the permitting process needed for the plant to proceed.
 CBF hopes ODEC officials stand true to these statements.
 If they do, it will be a great win for the Chesapeake Bay, its rivers and streams and the citizens of Hampton Roads who have so vigorously opposed the facility.

 As proposed, the plant would have been the largest coal-fired power plant in Virginia and, by ODEC's own accounts, emit millions of pounds of nitrogen oxides (smog-causing chemicals) and carbon dioxide (a major greenhouse gas), as well as soot, mercury, lead, benzene, and other toxic air pollutants.